Survivor: Dominican Republic

 Survivor: Dominican Republic (Survivor: Dominikanska Republika) is a joint Croatian and Serbian season of the international reality game show Survivor.
 It's the fifth season of the show's Serbian version and the third season of the Croatian version (counting the co-produced fourth season of the Serbian version).
 It premiered on 14 March 2022 on Nova BH in Bosnia and Herzegovina, Nova TV in Croatia, Nova M in Montenegro, and Nova S in Serbia.

-In October 2022, United Media announced that they would be rebooting Survivor Srbija/Croatia after a 10-year hiatus.
+In October 2021, United Media announced that they would be rebooting Survivor Srbija/Croatia after a 10-year hiatus.
 The season was filmed in the Dominican Republic.

 Contestants

-The season originally consisted of 20 contestants, with 9 Croats and 1 Bosnian on one tribe (Azua), and 8 Serbs and 2 Montenegrins on the other (Mao).
+The season originally consisted of 20 contestants, with 9 Croatians and 1 Bosnian on one tribe (Azua), and 8 Serbians and 2 Montenegrins on the other (Mao).
 4 contestants were added later (2 Croats (Hrvoje Habdija, Nevena Blanuša) and 2 Serbs (Jovana Tomić, Ramiz Gusinac)).
 Ivana Peček entered the game later to replace Ivana Banfić, who was medically evacuated.
 Contestants were eliminated through duels.
 The participants of said duels were decided by nominations at Tribal Council, which would be held after Immunity Challenges two nights in a row every week.
 Notable contestants include the aforementioned Croatian singer Ivana Banfić, Montenegrin hip hop artist Niggor (who also competed on the Serbian version of The Farm), Serbian actress Mina Nikolić, Serbian basketball player Milica Dabović, and Serbian rugby player Stevan Stevanović.
 The cast also includes Big Brother Croatia alumna Sanja Močibob.